kandoan/SaliensAuto/README.md

 Account ID is something like *156246521*

 It is used to track your progress while fighting boss.
 It's totally not required for the program to progress.

+Easiest way is just to use Steam ID which is given in [the page you used to get token](https://steamcommunity.com/saliengame/gettoken).
+Just pass this to the program and it will be automatically converted to Account ID.

 To get your Account ID, you can go to [Saliens website](https://steamcommunity.com/saliengame/play/) and search for the line contain **gAccountID**.
 The number in that line is your Account ID.